Thomas Bache (judge)

 Thomas Bache (died c.1410) was an Anglo-Italian cleric and judge who held high office in Ireland in the later fourteenth and early fifteenth centuries.
 He served one term as Lord High Treasurer of Ireland and three terms as Chief Baron of the Irish Exchequer.

 The Bache family came originally from Genoa.
 They had a long-standing connection with the English Court: for several decades two "merchants of Genoa", who were both named Antonio Bache, and who were presumably father and son, supplied the Royal Household with spices and other luxuries, and also loaned the English Crown substantial sums of money.
 There is a record of a loan of £500 to the Crown by Antonio Bache in 1334.
 Thomas was almost certainly a member of this family, although his exact relationship with the two Antonios is unclear.
-In Irish records he is frequently called Thomas Bathe, a name much more familiar to the Anglo-Irish.
+In Irish records he is frequently called Thomas Bathe, a name much more familiar to the Anglo-Irish than Bache.

-Thomas entered the Church, a common career path for ambitious officials in that era.
+Thomas entered the Church, the usual career path for ambitious officials in that era.
 He served as a Crown official in England in an unspecified capacity, before coming to Ireland in the 1360s.
-He did not reach the highest ranks of the Church, but he was appointed Archdeacon of Dublin, then Archdeacon of Meath; he was also given the livings of Kilberry, County Meath, and Brington, Northamptonshire, and was prebendary of Lusk, Dublin.
+He did not reach the highest ranks of the Church, but he was appointed Archdeacon of Dublin, then Archdeacon of Meath before 1403; he was also given the livings of Kilberry, County Meath, and Brington, Northamptonshire, and was prebendary of Lusk, County Dublin.
+He was granted the manor of Rathgele (probably Rathkeale), County Limerick, in 1365.